alexfigliolia/metrics/README.md

 ```

 ### Experience Metrics
-Experience Metrics are designed to allow developers to compose metrics from one or more sub metrics.
+Experience Metrics are designed to allow developers to compose metrics from one or more sub-metrics.

 The `ExperienceMetric` derives it's duration using the earliest start-time and the latest stop-time across all of its child-metrics.
 This metric is great for complex interfaces with numerous moving parts.
 Some strong use-cases for Experience Metrics are:
 1. Complex interactions with several trackable sub-processes